The same…but different.

 Jalapeño peppers are hands down the most popular hot pepper around, but most don’t know that it comes in different shades.

 That’s right – there are green jalapeños and red jalapeños.
 What’s the difference?
 Is one spicier than the other?
 Do they taste different?
 Are the red versions hard to find?
-Let’s break down what makes these two hot pepper options tick in a PepperScale showdown.
+Let’s break down what makes these two hot pepper options tick in another PepperScale Showdown.

 Red jalapeño vs. green jalapeño: What makes them different colors?

 The big difference between these two peppers is simply age.
 They are the same pepper, just a green jalapeño is picked early in the ripening process, while a red jalapeño is left on the vine to mature.
-During the ripening, the jalapeño, like other chilies, changes color from green to red.
+During the ripening, jalapeños, like other chilies, turn red.
+The process takes time so many jalapeños end up multi-hued, various shades of green and red during the aging process.
+And the same pepper plant may have some green, some red, and some various hues of each.

 Is a red jalapeño spicier than a green jalapeño?